-- The concept is based on the NOVITOM room temperature device where motor, load cell is underneath the sample which is strained thanks to a bell.
+In order to be able to perform compression and tensile experiments in controlled atmostphere it has been decided to test a new concept of tensile / compression device and adapt it to high temperature.
+The concept is based on the NOVITOM room temperature device where motor, load cell is underneath the sample which is strained thanks to a bell.
 The advantages of such a system is that it minimizes the wobbling that is often observe when motors are place above the sample and thanks to the bell it is possible to adapt an induction furnace and even a gas flow.
 During this session we focused on the modification of the device to allow heating and it worked well.
-We designed a BN bell which cover the sample that is on a ceramic rod and we used the ESRF sample environment induction furnace with a dedicated coil (see figure 6) or the SIMAP furnace for a better temperature precisio.
-This allows to perform in situ compression test with controlled temperature (a thermocouple is just undernearth the sample) for the study of amorphous metallic composites (see scientific application) with quite fast acquisition of 3s per scan in continuous acquisition mode. - Furthermore because the NOVITOM machine cannot be used on the HR tomograph and thus limits resolution and speed of acquisition, we developed a device based on NOVITOM concept but that can be mounted on the HR tomograph.
-The heating can be done with the induction coil or the SIMAP furnace.
+We designed a BN bell which cover the sample that is on a ceramic rod and we used the ESRF sample environment induction furnace with a dedicated coil (see figure 6).
+This allows to perform in situ compression test with controlled temperature (a thermocouple is just undernearth the sample) for the study of amorphous metallic composites (see scientific application) with quite fast acquisition of 3s per scan in continuous acquisition mode.

 Benefit to ID19.
-These three devices have been designed for fast tomography and are user friendly.
-They allow performing in situ tomography under mechanical loading at room and high temperature on both HR and MR tomograph : it can be used for a wide range of metallurgical studies and it will certainly be used in the future at ID19.
+These two devices have been designed for fast tomography and user friendly and allow to performed in situ tomography under mechanical loading : it can be used for a wide range of metallurgical studies and it will certainly be used in the future at ID19.